Comparison of HTML5 and Flash: Flash

 Originally, web browsers could not render Flash media themselves, and required the proprietary freeware plugin Adobe Flash Player.
 Until 2008, there was no official specification by which to create an alternative player.
 Alternative players were developed before 2008, but they supported Flash to a lesser degree than the official one.
-Flash support is built in to Google Chrome, Internet Explorer 10 (and later), and Microsoft Edge.
+Flash support was built into Google Chrome, Internet Explorer 10 (and later), and Microsoft Edge.

 The last version of the Adobe Flash Player ran on Microsoft Windows, Apple macOS, RIM, QNX and Google TV.

 Earlier versions ran on Android 2.2-4.0.x (Flash was released for 4.0, but Adobe discontinued support for Android 4.1 and higher.)
-(Flash 11.2), Linux (Flash 11.2, except for Pepper Flash which is maintained and distributed by Google, not Adobe), PlayStation 3 (Flash 9), PSP (Flash 6).
-Adobe Flash Lite runs on Wii, Symbian, Maemo Linux, Windows Mobile, and Chumby.
+(Flash 11.2), Linux (Flash 11.2, except for Pepper Flash which is maintained and distributed by Google, not Adobe), PlayStation 3 (Flash 9), and PlayStation Portable (Flash 6).
+Adobe Flash Lite ran on Wii, Symbian, Maemo Linux, Windows Mobile, and Chumby.

 Apple never allowed Flash to run on iOS, the operating system which runs on iPad, iPhone, iPod Touch and Apple TV.
 Apple officially dropped support for Adobe Flash from the macOS version of Safari 14 released on September 17, 2020 for macOS 10.14 Mojave & macOS 10.15 Catalina.

 In February 2012, Adobe announced it would discontinue development of Flash Player on Linux for all browsers, except Google Chrome, by dropping support for NPAPI and using only Chrome's PPAPI.
 In August 2016, Adobe announced that, beginning with version 24, it would resume offering of Flash Player for Linux for other browsers.
 Adobe stopped traditional support for the Flash platform in 2020 and both Firefox and Google Chrome phased out support of Flash.